Nikkō: History

 During the Meiji period, Nikkō developed as a mountain resort, and became particularly popular among foreign visitors to Japan.
 The Japanese National Railways began service to Nikkō in 1890 with the Nikkō Line, followed by Tobu Railway in 1929 with its Nikkō Line.

-Nikkō was incorporated as a town in 1889 (part of Kamitsuga District) with the establishment of the modern municipalities system.
+Nikkō was incorporated as a town in 1889, part of Kamitsuga District, with the establishment of the modern municipalities system.
 It was upgraded to city status in 1954 after merging with the neighboring village of Okorogawa.

+In 1999, 103 structural sites encompassing the Shrines and Temples of Nikkō were inscribed on the UNESCO World Heritage List.

-On March 20, 2006, Nikkō absorbed the neighboring city of Imaichi, the town of Ashio (from Kamitsuga District), the town of Fujihara, and the village of Kuriyama (both from Shioya District), to create what is officially the new and expanded city of Nikkō.
-The new city hall is located at the former Imaichi City Hall; the former Nikkō City Hall is now known as Nikkō City Hall-Nikkō Satellite Office.
+In March 2006, Nikkō absorbed the neighboring city of Imaichi, the town of Ashio from Kamitsuga District, the town of Fujihara, and the village of Kuriyama, both from Shioya District, to create what is officially the new and expanded city of Nikkō.
+The new city hall is located at the former Imaichi City Hall.
+The former Nikkō City Hall is now known as Nikkō City Hall-Nikkō Satellite Office.

 Government

 Nikkō has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 24 members.
 Nikkō contributes two members to the Tochigi Prefectural Assembly.
 In terms of national politics, the town is part of Tochigi 2nd district of the lower house of the Diet of Japan.